-- Approving the Council's risk management strategy and policy statement and recommending this to Council thereafter any changes delegated to the relevant portfolio holder and appropriate member of Management Team. - To influence the culture of risk management within the Council including determining whether it is risk averse or a risk taker and what type of risk is acceptable or unacceptable.
-This therefore determines the Councils appetite and tolerance to risk. - Assisting in the process of identification and evaluation of corporate risks. - To approve the major decisions affecting the Council's risk profile. - Commissioning and reviewing an annual assessment of the effectiveness of the risk management and internal control framework. - Via the Leader of Council, approving the public disclosure of the annual outcome of this assessment (the annual governance statement), and publishing it in the annual Statement of Accounts. - Ensuring an open and receptive approach to solving risk problems is adopted by all Councillors. - To ensure the Council makes prudent recognition and disclosure of the financial and non-financial implications of risk. - To satisfy itself that the less significant risks are being actively managed by Officers and/or appropriate controls. - To ensure that in its own decision making that the Management Team and senior officers have properly identified the potential risks associated with project management, partnering arrangements and any other activity or decision making.
-With this is mind a check list is included at Appendix 3.
+- ♦ Approving the Council's Risk Management Strategy and Policy Statement and recommending this to Council thereafter any changes delegated to appropriate member of Management Team. - ♦ To influence the culture of risk management within the Council including determining whether it is risk averse or a risk taker and what type of risk is acceptable or unacceptable.
+This therefore determines the Councils appetite and tolerance to risk. - Assisting in the process of identification and evaluation of corporate risks. - ◆ To approve the major decisions affecting the Council's risk profile. - ♦ Commissioning and reviewing an annual assessment of the effectiveness of the risk management and internal control framework. - Via the Leader of Council, approving the public disclosure of the annual outcome of this assessment (the annual governance statement), and publishing it in the annual Statement of Accounts. - Ensuring an open and receptive approach to solving risk problems is adopted by all Councillors. - ♦ To ensure the Council makes prudent recognition and disclosure of the financial and non-financial implications of risk. - ◆ To satisfy itself that the less significant risks are being actively managed by Officers and/or appropriate controls. - ♦ To ensure that in its own decision making that the Management Team and senior officers have properly identified the potential risks associated with project management, partnering arrangements and any other activity or decision making.
+With this in mind a checklist is included at Appendix 3.